Keenan Evans: Žalgiris Kaunas (2022–2024)

 On July 12, 2022, Evans signed a two-year contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 On December 23, 2022, Evans recorded a career-high 32 points, shooting 11-of-15 from the field, along with four rebounds, four assists and two steals for a 39 PIR in a 75–67 win over Bayern Munich.
 He was subsequently named EuroLeague Round 15 MVP.
 On January 5, 2023, in an 86-66 Euroleague win over Fenerbahce Istanbul, Evans suffered a torn Achilles tendon which sidelined him for the rest of the season.
 Evans returned on September 8, 2023, in a friendly against BC Lietkabelis, putting up four points and two assists in twenty minutes.
 On October 5, 2023, in his first EuroLeague game of the season, Evans scored a game-high 25 points, leading Žalgiris to an 82–79 win over Virtus Bologna.

 On May 26, 2024, in the third game of the LKL semifinals against Lietkabelis, Evans suffered a patellar tendon rupture and was expected to be sidelined for six to eight months.
-In his absence, Žalgiris went on to lose the LKL Finals 3–1 to Rytas Vilnius - an absolute disaster for Žalgiris.
+In his absence, Žalgiris went on to lose the LKL Finals 3–1 to Rytas Vilnius, who won their first finals series against their rivals since 2010.

-Olympiacos (2024–present)
+Olympiacos (2024–2026)

 On July 6, 2024, Evans signed a three-year deal with Olympiacos of the Greek Basket League and the EuroLeague.

 In April 2025, Evans left Olympiacos training camp in Madrid to return to the United States as his wife was about to give birth.

 On November 12, 2025, Evans suffered a rupture of his left Achilles tendon in his first EuroLeague game since the 2023-2024 season.
+That was his only Olympiacos appearance in the EuroLeague since arriving from Zalgiris in the summer of 2024.
+Despite being unable to take part in the postseason, Evans was present as his Olympiacos teammates won the 2026 EuroLeague championship.
+On July 9, 2026, the team and Evans parted ways.

+Return to Žalgiris (2026–present)

+Loan to London Lions (2026–present)

+On August 7, 2026, Evans signed a 1+1 year deal with Žalgiris Kaunas of the Lietuvos krepšinio lyga (LKL) and the EuroLeague, and was immediately loaned to London Lions of the Super League Basketball (SLB) until the end of the 2026–27 season.